zenoware/CssAnimations/README.md

 ##Usage
 There are many functions provided with this library.
 Below will show examples of each.
+###Demo
+Here is a very simple example of the animations in action: http://zenoware.com/AnimationsTest/.

 ###Static Variables
 AnimationEasing - this is a class that provides a large majority of common easing functions as static strings.